Caceresenzo/My-IUT-Schedule/privacy.md

 ### Contact

-If you have any questions or concerns about this Privacy Policy, please feel free to contact me at [Your Contact Information].
+If you have any questions or concerns about this Privacy Policy, please feel free to contact me at caceresenzo1502@gmail.com.

 By using my Service, you acknowledge that your data remains solely on your device and agree to the terms of this Privacy Policy.